RU1NJURED

 There are several types of broken bone injuries.
 Some are clean breaks, while others are a total mess.
 Here are some types of fractures suffered during a broken bone injury:

-No matter the type, claims for broken bone injuries are valid if they happened because someone else messed up.
+No matter the type, broken bone injury claims are valid if your injury happened because someone else messed up.

 Fracture Treatment and Future Implications